awsdocs/elb-network-load-balancers-user-guide/doc_source/target-group-health-checks.md

 ## Target Health Status<a name="target-health-states"></a>

 Before the load balancer sends a health check request to a target, you must register it with a target group, specify its target group in a listener rule, and ensure that the Availability Zone of the target is enabled for the load balancer\.
-Before a target can receive requests from the load balancer, it must pass the initial health checks\.
-After a target passes the initial health checks, its status is `Healthy`\.

 The following table describes the possible values for the health status of a registered target\.